Chris Carr (politician)

-Christopher Michael Carr (born February 8, 1972) is an American lawyer and politician.
-A Republican, he is the current Attorney General of Georgia.
-In 2016, Governor Nathan Deal appointed Carr as Attorney General to fill a vacancy created by the departure of former Attorney General Sam Olens.
-Carr was elected to a four-year term in Georgia's 2018 statewide elections.
-He won a second term in the 2022 Georgia Attorney General election.
+Christopher Michael Carr (born February 8, 1972) is an American lawyer and politician who has served as the 48th attorney general of Georgia since 2016.
+A member of the Republican Party, he was appointed by Governor Nathan Deal as Attorney General to succeed Sam Olens.

+Carr was elected to a four-year term in Georgia's 2018 statewide elections and won a second term in the 2022 Georgia attorney general election.
+He is a candidate in the 2026 Georgia gubernatorial election.

 Education

 Carr graduated from the University of Georgia Terry College of Business with a BBA degree in 1995, and from the University of Georgia School of Law with a Juris Doctor degree in 1999.
 Carr has been admitted to practice law in Georgia since 1999.

 Legal career

-After graduating law school, he practiced law with Alston & Bird in Atlanta and later served as Vice President and General Counsel for the Georgia Public Policy Foundation.
+After graduating law school, he practiced law with Alston & Bird in Atlanta and later served as vice president and general counsel for the Georgia Public Policy Foundation, a free market think tank.
 From 2011 to 2018 he served on the Georgia Judicial Nominating Commission.
 He also served on the Board of Advisors for the Atlanta Lawyers Chapter of the Federalist Society for Law and Public Policy Studies.